 We woke up today to the news that legendary American author Ray Bradbury passed away at the age of 91.
 This is a sad day, but also a day for remembering the contributions a great artist and writer can make in society.
 Ray Bradbury made some lasting contributions, not least of which the incendiary novel Fahrenheit 451.
 That novel is so ingrained in our popular culture that you practically cannot have a conversation about censorship without alluding to that book.

 And he was a lifelong — and vocal — supporter of libraries and librarians!
 His personal interviews are featured in the documentary The Hollywood Librarian: A Look at Librarians Through Film (read my review here), in which he talks about writing his first works in libraries (a little ironic, eh, to be writing Fahrenheit 451 in a library?!).
-And in 2009, as he was fighting to raise money for a local public library system, he stated simply:
+And in a 2009 New York Times interview, as he was fighting to raise money for a local public library system, he stated simply:

 Libraries raised me.